-- 2. Students will be able to understand the concept various cost involved in inventory control. - 3.
+- 1. Students will understand the objective and scope of material management. - 2.
+Students will be able to understand the concept various cost involved in inventory control. - 3.
 Students will be able to understand various purchase and production based inventory control models. - 4.
 Students will be able to understand the vendor rating system, MRP, JIT, KANBAN etc. - 5.
 Students will be able to understand various algorithms in inventory control.